Grace Howell

 International Santa Claus Hall of Fame – December 2020

 Those walking past the Manhattan Savings Bank in New York City during the 1950s and 1960s were in for a treat.
 Peeking in the windows, passersby were treated to a sumptuous display of Christmas decorations, a singing Santa Claus and his elves, carolers, an ice rink complete with four ice skaters, and Mrs. Santa Claus making glass ornaments.
-That’s right, Mrs. Claus – otherwise known as Grace Howell.
+That’s right, Mrs. Claus, otherwise known as Grace Howell.

-For over a decade Grace Howell spent her days at the bank blowing colorful baubles and Christmas ornaments.
 She dressed as Mrs. Claus, from the fur-trimmed hat to a pair of rosy cheeks.
 She didn’t need makeup for the latter either: the heat of her lamp working torch helped with that.

-She was the eldest child of Robert and Ethel Howell, two glass workers who traveled the country demonstrating their craft to the public.
-Howell’s parents taught her to lamp-work as early as the age of five, and after years of practice she joined their demonstrations around the age of twelve.
+Howell’s parents taught her to lamp-work as early as age 5, and after years of practice, she joined their demonstrations around age 12.
 Her most recognizable appearance, however, was as a lamp working Mrs. Santa Claus in the window of the Manhattan Savings Bank.

 Howell died at her home in Scotch Plains, New Jersey, on January 30, 1976.